 The entire development process went through several iterations of trial and error, and various definitions of elliptic curves were proposed in Buzzard's topic on Zulip.
 The abstract definition as in \cref{rem} would be ideal, but algebraic geometry in \texttt{mathlib} is at its primitive stages, where describing properties of scheme morphisms like smoothness or properness, or defining the genus of a curve, would be a challenge.
 Since the Weierstrass model is universal over fields, the general consensus was that proving its equivalence with the abstract definition should proceed independently from proving theorems under the Weierstrass model.

 Unfortunately, proving associativity became a huge issue in this model.
-The obvious first course of action is to unfold all definitions, consider all possible combinations of cases of addition, and check for equality in each case, using the \texttt{field\_simp} and \texttt{ring} tactics to normalise rational expressions.
-Unfortunately, the number of cases quickly explode, and in the nontrivial cases of affine addition, the polynomial expressions involved become gargantuan.
+The obvious first course of action is to check the equalities in all possible combinations of cases of addition, using the \texttt{field\_simp} and \texttt{ring} tactics to normalise rational expressions.
+In doing this, the number of cases quickly explode, and in the nontrivial cases of affine addition, the polynomial expressions involved become gargantuan.
 There are optimisations that could be made to reduce the number of cases, as coded by Masdeu \cite{masdeu} adapting Friedl's original argument into Lean, but a good way to manipulate the expressions remains elusive.
-In the generic case where three nonsingular affine points $ P_1, P_2, P_3 \in W(F) $ are in general position, \footnote{the affine points $ P_1 $, $ P_2 $, $ P_3 $, $ P_1 + P_2 $, $ P_1 + P_3 $, and $ P_2 + P_3 $ have pairwise distinct $ X $-coordinates} experiments by DKA with the aid of SageMath suggested that proving $ (P_1 + P_2) + P_3 = P_1 + (P_2 + P_3) $ by bashing out the algebra would involve polynomials each with tens of thousands of monomials, which is highly time-consuming in a formal system and infeasible to work out by hand.
+In the generic case where three nonsingular affine points $ P_1, P_2, P_3 \in W(F) $ are in general position, \footnote{the affine points $ P_1 $, $ P_2 $, $ P_3 $, $ P_1 + P_2 $, $ P_1 + P_3 $, and $ P_2 + P_3 $ have pairwise distinct $ X $-coordinates} experiments by DKA with the aid of SageMath suggested that proving $ (P_1 + P_2) + P_3 = P_1 + (P_2 + P_3) $ by bashing out the algebra would involve polynomials each with tens of thousands of monomials, which is highly time-consuming in a formal system and definitely infeasible to work out by hand, despite taking only half a second in SageMath.
 The \texttt{ring} tactic, which uses proof generation by normalising to Horner form \cite{gregoire}, seems to be an order of magnitude too slow to work with such expressions, resulting in deterministic timeouts.